dprojects/getDimensions/Docs/README.md

     4. [Edge size](#edge-size)
     5. [Pads and Sketches](#pads-and-sketches)

-# Default settings
+## Default settings

 ![ds001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ds001.png)

-# Quickstart
+## Quickstart

-* Go to FreeCAD -> Part -> Create a cube solid -> Cube data (tab):
+* Go to `FreeCAD > Part > Create a cube solid > Cube data (tab)`
-* Set "Length" to e.g. 500
+* Set `Length` to e.g. 500
-* Set "Width" to e.g. 500
+* Set `Width` to e.g. 500
-* Set "Height" to e.g. 18
+* Set `Height` to e.g. 18

-**NOTE**: Now you should have chipboard 500 mm x 500 mm x 18 mm.
+  **NOTE**: Now you should have chipboard `500mm x 500mm x 18mm`.
 You can create whatever you like using such chipboards.
 Even group them in folders.

 * Run macro.

-# Printing
+## Printing

-TechDraw page is automatically created and it is named "toPrint".
-You can print directly from the page named "toPrint" or just export this page to pdf file and print it later.
+TechDraw page is automatically created and it is named `toPrint`.
+You can print directly from the page named `toPrint` or just export this page to pdf file and print it later.

-# Known issues
+## Known issues

 * Special characters (Polish) for chipboards (object cube names) not supported.
-However, You can change the names later manually in spreadsheet and the TechDraw view will be automatically updated with new names.
+However, you can change the names later manually within the spreadsheet and the TechDraw view will be automatically updated with new names.

-# Features
+## Features

 ### Arrays